 First, let’s check what exactly taints and toleration in Kubernetes.

 Taints are a property of nodes that push pods away if they don't tolerate this taint.
 Like Labels, one or more Taints can be applied to a node.
 This means that the node must not accept any pod that does not tolerate all of these taints.

 Tolerations are applied to pods, and allow the pods to schedule onto nodes with matching taints.

 Taint and toleration

 Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
 You can add one or multiple taints and tolerations on your nodes and pods.
-A taint applied to a node, this marks that the node should not accept any pods that do not tolerate the taints.
+A taint applied to a node marks that the node should not accept any pods that do not tolerate the taints.

 You can assign 3 different values to “effect:

 - NoSchedule: if this taint is applied to a node that contains already some pod that doesn’t tolerate this taint, they are not excluded from this node.
 But no more pods are scheduled on this node if it doesn’t match all the taints of this node.
 This is a strong constraint.

 - PreferNoSchedule: Like the previous one, this taint may not allow pods to be scheduled on the node.
 But this time, if the pod tolerates one taint, it can be scheduled.
 This is a soft constraint.

 - NoExecute: This taint applies to a node excluding all actual running pods on it and doesn’t allow scheduling if new pods don’t tolerate all taint.
 This is a strong constraint.